 Vomiting causes

-Vomiting can happen for a few reasons
+Vomiting can happen for a few reasons.
+A common cause can be –

-- Viruses (like the stomach flu
+- Viral infection (like the stomach flu)

 - Food poisoning